owncloud-archive/documentation/admin_manual/configuration/user_auth_ldap.rst

 ..
 Note:: The LDAP app is not compatible with the ``WebDAV user backend`` app.
    You cannot use both of them at the same time.

-.. note:: A non-blocking or correctly configured SELinux setup is needed for the LDAP backend to work.
+   A non-blocking or correctly configured SELinux setup is needed for the LDAP backend to work.
 Please refer to the :ref:`selinux-config-label`.
+   On  a new LDAP configuration, it may take up to 24 hours after first login for user's avatars to appear.

 Configuration
 -------------